Dr Craig Haifer

 Capsule endoscopy is a non-invasive procedure that uses a small wireless camera the size of a vitamin pill that is swallowed.
 It is used to examine the small bowel which is difficult to access with a gastroscopy or colonoscopy.

-Dr Haifer has recently gained accreditation under the International Bowel Ultrasound Group (IBUS) to perform bowel ultrasound.
+Dr Haifer has accreditation under the International Bowel Ultrasound Group (IBUS) to perform bowel ultrasound.
 This is an non-invasive way to assess and monitor bowel inflammation in diseases such as Crohn's disease or ulcerative colitis.